Do all NSRA residents currently pay a Residents Association Fee?

 How often are the Residents Association fees collected?

-Members of the NSRA receive an annual fee reminder in March, with fees due April 1st each year.
+Members of the NSRA receive an annual fee reminder in March, with fees due on or before April 30 each year.

 Where is the money collected from the Residents Association spent?